Turn off your console by holding the Xbox button on the front of the console for approximately 10 seconds.

 Check that the HDMI cable connection to your TV is secure.

-Perform a cold boot on your Xbox One console by holding the power button on the front of the console for approximately 10 seconds, and then power on again.
+Perform a cold boot on your Xbox One console by holding the power button on the front of the console for approximately 10 seconds, and then turn it on again.

 Reset your display settings.
 Here's how: